National Government (United Kingdom): Early days

 Debate then broke out about further steps to tackle the economic problems.
 At the same time the Labour Party officially expelled all of its members who supported the National Government, including MacDonald.
 Increasingly, the majority of the Cabinet came to believe that a protective tariff was necessary to support British industry and provide revenue and that a general election should be fought to secure a mandate but this was anathema to the Liberal Party.
 The Liberals' acting leader and Home Secretary, Sir Herbert Samuel, fought in Cabinet against an election but found the Liberal Party dividing in several directions over the course of action.
 One group, under Sir John Simon emerged as the Liberal Nationals, was prepared to accept the tariff and expressed willingness to take the place of the main Liberals in the government.
 The party's official leader, David Lloyd George was incapacitated at this time but called for the Liberals to abandon the government altogether and stand independently in defence of free trade, but his call was heeded only by four other MPs, all of whom were his close relatives.

 It was eventually agreed that the government as a whole would seek a "Doctor's Mandate" to take a free hand and that each party would issue its own manifesto.
 Supporters of MacDonald formed the National Labour Organisation and the parties agreed to allow their local organisations to agree whether or not to oppose each other.
 The government was opposed by the Labour Party, Lloyd George and his Liberals and the New Party of Sir Oswald Mosley.
 Within the parties there was particular conflict between the Conservatives and Liberals.
 The 1931 general election campaign run by the National Government figures stressed their policies would aim to avoid any risk of Britain seeing such events as those of Germany two years ago including hyperinflation and MacDonald famously waved worthless Deutschmarks to emphasise the point.
 The result of the 1931 general election was the greatest landslide in British political history, the National Government winning a total of 556 seats and a Parliamentary majority of 500.
 It was a disaster for Labour, which was reduced to a small minority of 52.
-MacDonald was unified with the Conservatives and National Liberal leaders on one platform (he returning 13 of his 20 National Labour candidates).
+MacDonald was unified with the Conservatives and Liberal National leaders on one platform (he returning 13 of his 20 National Labour candidates).